HSIYJND/SS3FCN/README.md

 ![image](https://github.com/leonzx7/SS3FCN/blob/master/img-storage/figoverlap.png)

 **Training-test information leakage problem:**
-	As shown in Figure 1(b), both patches represent ‘3’.
+	As shown in Figure (b), both patches represent ‘3’.
 If one of them is selected as training data and the other one is selected as the test data, the evaluation results cannot demonstrate the real discrimination ability of the obtained model.
 Although the spatial features is vital for HSI analysis, the previous usage of spatial information in patch-wise classification might be inappropriate.

 ![image](https://github.com/leonzx7/SS3FCN/blob/master/img-storage/fig2.png)

 **Data partitioning method：**
-	we split the multi-class blocks in Salinas Valley into 9 folds and the order of samples in the k-th fold is [k, 9+k, . . . , 9N+k] where N represents the number of samples in this fold.
+	Take Salinas Valley for example, we split the multi-class blocks into 9 folds and the order of samples in the k-th fold is [k, 9+k, . . . , 9N+k] where N represents the number of samples in this fold.
 We select a single fold as the training set, the other one as the validation set, and the remaining 7 folds as the test.
 See article for details

 ![image](https://github.com/leonzx7/SS3FCN/blob/master/img-storage/fig5.png)